Mohanavadivel-git/caasworkshop/lessons/3-console.md

 ## Openshift Console and CLI

-Next, you will be deploying the container image you built in the last lesson to CaaS localdev.
-Deploying to localdev is similar to how you might deploy the container image to the production instance of CaaS.
-To do that, we will need to access the Openshift console and/or use the `oc` CLI.
+Before we build our container image and deploy the application, we will interact with the Openshift console and use the `oc` CLI.

+If you did not add the `oc` CLI as mentioned in the pre-requesites, please follow the [download instructions]().

 #### Exercise